Cooperative non-equilibrium phase transition in a dilute Rydberg ensemble

-In the many-body cooperative phase the emission spectrum is dramatically modified.
+In the high Rydberg occupancy phase the emission spectrum is dramatically modified.
 The dominant spontaneous emission transitions (i) and (ii) are no longer present.
-Instead, the spontaneous emission now originates from a range of low-lying Rydberg states indicated by (iii) and (iv) and highlighted in Fig.~4(d).
-Furthermore, the absence of emission in the blue shaded regions indicates that atoms have not been promoted to higher-lying Rydberg states, as would occur in a collisional process.
-We can also neglect the effects of thermal blackbody photons because the average number of photons per mode at Rydberg-Rydberg transition frequencies is much lower than the average number of excited atoms \cite{Raimond:1982jj}.
+Instead, the spontaneous emission now originates from a range of low-lying Rydberg states indicated by (iii) and (iv) and highlighted in Fig.~3(d).
+This phase is characterised by the strong (orange) fluorescence shown in the inset.
+Importantly, the absence of emission close to the ionisation limit for each series, indicated by the dark (red) vertical lines, indicates that atoms are not promoted to higher-lying Rydberg states, as would occur in a collisional or up-conversion processes \cite{Hehl94}.
+We can also neglect the effects of thermal blackbody photons because the average number of photons per mode at Rydberg-Rydberg transition frequencies is much lower than the average number of excited atoms \cite{Raim82}.
 The transitions at 455~nm and 459~nm occur in both phases and correspond to decay to 6s$_{1/2}$ from 7p$_{3/2}$ and 7p$_{1/2}$ respectively.

-The emission spectrum in the many-body phase can be understood as a superradiant cascade to lower-lying Rydberg states \cite{Gounand:2001vm}.
-Evidence for a superradiant cascade has also been observed in ultracold atoms \cite{Wang:2007ff,Weatherill2008}.
+The emission spectrum in the high occupancy phase can be understood as a superradiant cascade to lower-lying Rydberg states \cite{Goun79}.
+Evidence for a superradiant cascade has also been observed in ultracold atoms \cite{Wang07,Weat08}.
 When the cooperativity on a particular transition is high, the atoms emit collectively and in-phase with one another.
-Within the excitation volume, we estimate a Rydberg atom number $N_R\approx1\times10^6$ \cite{SupMat} and a single-atom spontaneous lifetime $\tau\approx$~500~$\mu$s on the 26p$_{3/2}$ to 26s$_{1/2}$ transition.
-We therefore expect that the superradiant decay occurs on a timescale $\tau_{\rm super}=\tau/N_{\rm R}\approx$~500~ps.
-This is much faster than the spontaneous transitions indicated by (i) and (ii) where $\tau\approx$~20~$\mu$s.
-As the cooperativity parameter $C\propto n^3$, where $n$ is the principal quantum number, the superradiant cascade eventually stops and gives rise to the observed spontaneous emission from low-lying Rydberg states as indicated in Fig.~4(iii) and (iv).
+The single atom lifetime of the 26p$_{3/2}$ to 26s$_{1/2}$ transition is $\tau\simeq500$~$\mu$s but within the transition wavelength volume $V=1$~mm$^3$, we estimate the Rydberg atom number $N_{\rm r}\simeq5\times10^6$.
+Consequently, we expect a superradiant decay timescale of $\tau_{\rm super}=\tau/N_{\rm r}\simeq$~100~ps.
+As the transition wavelength and therefore the cooperative enhancement of the decay rate is proportional to $n^3$, the superradiant cascade eventually stops and gives rise to the observed spontaneous emission from low-lying Rydberg states as indicated in Fig.~3(iii) and (iv).

+By stabilising the laser frequency within the hysteresis window and varying the intensity of the Rydberg laser $I_{\rm r}$, it is possible to observe bistability and hysteresis in the optical response as shown in Fig.~3(a).
+The system switches between the low occupancy phase with probe transmission level $T_1$ and the high occupancy phase with probe transmission level $T_2$.
+In this case, the phase transition from low to high Rydberg population occurs at critical intensity ${I}_{\rm r,crit}$~$\approx$~17.5~W/mm$^2$.